kurapica/PLoop/README.md

 	test(1, 2, 3)
 end)
 ```

+But if you want more, let's see how to create our own attributes.

+### System.IAttribute

 To define an attribute class, we should extend the **System.IAttribute** interface or its extend interfaces :